CARBON FARMING: PLANNING

 Read more about Carbon Farm Planning in our June 2021 Sonoma-Marin Farm News Article, “How Can Planning Make Carbon Farming Doable?”

-Interested farms will be visited by a Technical Advisory Group who will rank the farm against a selection criteria.
-Among other things, the selection criteria scores for the potential GHG sequestration potential of the farm, co-benefits including wildlife habitat and hydrologic improvements, and the landowner’s commitment to the planning and implementation process.
+When Marin RCD is awarded funding to write carbon farm plans, all agriculturally zoned parcels in the county will receive an invitation to apply.
+Interested, eligible farms will be visited by a Technical Advisory Group who will rank the farm against a selection criteria.
+Among other things, the selection criteria scores for the potential GHG sequestration potential of the farm, co-benefits including wildlife habitat and hydrologic improvements, funder specific goals, and the landowner’s commitment to the planning and implementation process.
 The highest ranking farms will be selected to actively participate in the Carbon Farm Planning process.

 Funding Overview for Carbon Farm Plans